markwinap/3DS_Nyan_Cat/README.md

 #### Updates

+5/26/2015 - 3D slider is now working to select 3D depth .
+Added Ballon Nyan Cat.
+Re added 3D affect to all Nyan Cat.
+Start Random Cat on boot.
+Added new controls.

 5/13/2015 - Change Sound loading method to load from file.
-Change audio sample rate to 32000, remixed most of the song to better fit audio loop mode. ( i hope you like it)
+Change audio sample rate to 32000, remixed most of the song to better fit audio loop mode. ( i hope you like it).
 Added gb, technyancolor, jazz, j5, pikanyan, zombie, mummy, jamaicnyan, america, slomo, sad, tacnayn.

 Error: New error will loading sound or loading new texture. ( meed to work on it) exit app and restart to resolve issue.